AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-13-Perlin-Noise-Flow-Fields-in-Processing-Part-II.md

   }
 </code></pre>

-Our nested loop will essentially go over all the points in the grid storing them in tempFA, then calculating the distance between that point and our start point / previous point that extended the flow line.
+Our nested loop will essentially go over all the points in the grid storing them in tempGA, then calculating the distance between that point and our start point / previous point that extended the flow line.
 If that distance is smaller than what is previously stored in the minDist variable, we'll overwrite that and also store the indices of that point in the array.
 This is quite expensive but allows us to find the closest point to the end of the line.

-Once we've found that point we need to reset minDist to some large value and extend our flowline:
+Once we've found that point we need to reset minDist to some large value and extend our flowline.
+Float.MAX_VALUE essentially sets the variable minDist to the largest possible value that fits into a float, we could equivalently set it to some number like 99999.9, the only thing that matters here is that it's larger than the most distant point in the grid:
 <pre><code>minDist = Float.MAX_VALUE;
 float angle = grid.get(nearestX).get(nearestY).angle;